SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/feature-permissions/sharing-and-collaboration-permissions.md

 ms.author: dmaguire
 author: msdmaguire
 manager: scotv
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: reference
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: b7fa4b7c-1266-45bd-a14b-f66be0459cc5
-description: "Learn about permissions that are required to manage sharing and collaboration features in Exchange Server 2016."
+description: "Summary: Learn about permissions that are required to manage sharing and collaboration features in Exchange Server 2016."
 ---

 # Sharing and collaboration permissions

-Learn about permissions that are required to manage sharing and collaboration features in Exchange Server 2016.
+ **Summary**: Learn about permissions that are required to manage sharing and collaboration features in Exchange Server 2016.

 The permissions required to configure sharing and collaboration features vary depending on the procedure being performed or the cmdlet you want to run.
 For more information about sharing and collaboration, see [Collaboration](http://technet.microsoft.com/library/f45c1be1-2a66-4610-a28d-4adc6d212769.aspx) and [Sharing](http://technet.microsoft.com/library/09e6732a-4e99-44d0-801d-9463fdc57a9b.aspx).